porech/roborock-oucher/README.md

 ```
 Just replace `192.168.1.33` in the first command with your Roborock IP.

 Depending on your model, some of the commands may return errors.
-Just don't worry and go on with the next one.
+Don't worry and go on with the next one.

 Done!
 Just start a clean and wait for the first bump ;)